Online Master of Accountancy (MAcc)

 A four-year bachelor’s degree in any subject from an accredited university is acceptable.
 Applicants with an undergraduate degree in something other than accounting must complete up to four prerequisite courses (financial accounting, intermediate accounting, auditing, and tax).
 The prerequisite courses may be waived on a course-by-course basis.

-You may petition for a transfer of up to six (6) credits of graduate coursework completed at another AACSB accredited university, if the credits largely replicate course offerings in the MSFWM program and you received a grade of B or better in the course(s).
+You may petition for a transfer of up to six (6) credits of graduate coursework completed at another AACSB accredited university, if the credits largely replicate course offerings in the MAcc program and you received a grade of B or better in the course(s).
 Contact the program director for more information.

 You can take up to five years from the time you begin the degree to complete the 30 credits.